Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Calpak 5-Piece Packing Cube Set ($48-$70; nordstrom.com)

-This Calpak five-piece packing set is a game-changer for travelers, and is available in lots of adorable prints.
+This Calpak five-piece packing set is a game-changer for travelers, and is available in some adorable prints.

 Gifts for $200 or less